 - Differentiating Between The Right Side & Wrong Side of the Work.

 Illustrations are included for this section of the book to show each technique and the images are clear and easy to understand.
 The written instructions for some of the stitches state to repeat the stitch until the end of the row rather than how to complete a single stitch, which could be confusing if a new crocheter picked this up and was reliant on these instructions for figuring this out.
 Experienced crocheters likely don’t bother looking at this section and so for them, this wouldn’t cause a problem.

 Overall, Crochet Donut Buddies is a cute book with a unique, niche project.
 I think it is best-suited for experienced amigurumi makers or adventurous beginners.
 Since food-themed crochet is really popular right now, if you’re looking for a collection of food-themed amigurumi projects in one place, then you may be interested in this book.

-If you'd like to purchase a copy of Crochet Donut Buddies, it is available for purchase from Amazon or Book Depository.
+If you'd like to purchase a copy of Crochet Donut Buddies, it is available for purchase from Amazon.

 Crochet Donut Buddies Free Bonus Pattern

 If you join the site Bookmarked.hub, which is a site run by David & Charles publishing (and some other craft book publishers), you can download a free PDF bonus pattern designed by Rachel Zain.
 This pattern is a reindeer donut.
 (You need to sign up for an account to download the pattern).

 Bookmarked has a variety of free crochet patterns and bonuses offered by authors of their various craft books.
 There are patterns and projects for a variety of different crafts like needlework, sewing, knitting & crochet and more!